 The Abbey was occupied for nearly 400 years until it was shut down by the 1536 Dissolution of the Monasteries and granted to Edmond Butler, 3rd/13th Baron Dunboyne.
 A Church of Ireland church was built within the abbey itself in 1815, but it closed in 1883.

 Fragments of the Church and traces of the cloister still stand to this day.
 The church consisted of the nave with aisles, chancel and two tapestries.
 The stonework at the abbey shows carved human and animals and a combination of Cistercian and Irish Romanesque architecture.
 The decoration on the capitals is similar to that at its daughter house Jerpoint.
 The six beautiful Gothic arches on either side of the nave, supported by alternate round and square pillars, are a noteworthy feature of the ruins.

 Adjoining the abbey is a great pyramid-style granite mausoleum, built in 1832 as a tomb for the Stratford family.

-Baltinglass Abbey is today a National Monument of Ireland.
+Baltinglass Abbey is definitely worth visiting!
+It is a National Monument of Ireland.

 Location of Baltinglass Abbey: